oSoc18/vliz/README.md

 Our application, named Open Sea Lab, is a collaboration with open Summer of code, the Flanders Marine Institute, and the European Marine Observation and Data Networks group.

-Our application lets researchers, students, and policymakers explore marine data via an easy to use map interfacee.
+Our application lets researchers, students, and policymakers explore marine data via an easy to use map interface.

 <img src="README_screenshot.png" alt="My cool logo"/>